 An increased ability to produce adrenaline after a prolonged aerobic training period means that the body’s work capacity increases.

-Stressed work to get things done, too many tasks to solve at once etc. can stimulate epinephrine.
-Epinephrine can deplete with chronic stress or anxiety, leaving you feeling exhausted, mentally drained, and often depressed.
-Epinephrine is temporarily elevated when we run at very high intensity levels, like in interval training or sprint.
+Stressed work to get things done, too many tasks to solve at once, etc. can stimulate epinephrine.
+Epinephrine can deplete and cause chronic stress or anxiety, leaving you feeling exhausted, mentally drained, and often depressed.
+Epinephrine is temporarily elevated when we run at very high-intensity levels, like in interval training or sprint.
 Running at lower intensity like jogging can lower epinephrine levels.

-Epinephrine levels increases with very high intensity work like running shorter intervals with high intensity.
-Sport that relies more on explosive efforts than a consistent moderate intensity effort, create a rise in epinephrine levels.
-With intensive muscular work releases large amounts of endorphins into the blood.
+Epinephrine levels increase with very high-intensity work like running shorter intervals with high intensity.
+A sport that relies more on explosive efforts than a consistent moderate intensity effort, creates a rise in epinephrine levels.
+Intensive muscular work releases large amounts of endorphins into the blood.

-While explosive forms of running like sprints generate a rise in epinephrine, low to moderate intensity running like long distance running, which rely more on endurance than power, create a rise in serotonin levels.
-When we recruit slow twitch muscle fibers (Type 1), the purpose is to be able to perform moderate intensity running for a long period.
+While explosive forms of running like sprints generate a rise in epinephrine, low to moderate intensity running like long distance running, which relies more on endurance than power, creates a rise in serotonin levels.
+When we recruit slow-twitch muscle fibers (Type 1), the purpose is to be able to perform moderate-intensity running for a long period.

 The rise in serotonin we experience with moderate intensity training seems to be similar in nature to the rise in serotonin that experiences when we are surrounded by good friends and family.
 In other words, when we are engaged in positive experiences, including the long low to moderate run, there is a rise in serotonin levels.

-However, you may also have experienced a disrupted sleep after a long run at too high intensity.
-It seems like low to moderate intensity running has a positive effect on dopamine levels, while running that is very intense can lower dopamine levels, causing a disruption in the sleep pattern.
-In fact, one of the symptoms of over training is a disruption in the runner’s sleep pattern.
+However, you may also have experienced disrupted sleep after a long run at too high an intensity.
+It seems like low to moderate intensity running has a positive effect on dopamine levels, while running that is very intense can lower dopamine levels, disrupting the sleep pattern.
+In fact, one of the symptoms of overtraining is a disruption in the runner’s sleep pattern.